 C) - Another alternative is the use of spray-on applied acoustical applications.
-Plaster based products can be directly sprayed or troweled onto the underside of the deck above.
-Use of these products must be determined early in the design stage as they are messy and require access to the deck.
+Plaster-based products can be directly sprayed or troweled onto the underside of the deck above.
+The use of these products must be determined early in the design stage as they are messy and require access to the deck.
 If spray-on acoustical applications are not applied right after demolition, then you will need to arrange for lifts and ladders in order to access the deck while protecting everything below during application.
 This will increase the cost significantly and slow down construction.

 2. Planning and Painting

 After the entire team that is involved in planning and execution agrees on what the end result should look like to ensure a clean and smooth look, you need to select a proper paint.
 In general, exposed ceilings are painted in a dark color that doesn’t show dust in the exposed ceiling.
 All the cables and pipes need to be painted, except for ones that cannot be painted because of code requirements or because doing so would void the warranty.
 Thread supports for mechanical units need to be cut at a uniform elevation after installation, and ductwork may need to be insulated or wrapped if ugly flex ducting is prevalent.
 All structured cabling and free cables should have crisp, sharp turns, and be neatly bundled.